-Here is a technical guide for a hair salon design: space planning and furniture arrangement, a practical example with 3D model to download
+How to design a hair salon: space planning and furniture arrangement, a practical example for architects and engineers ready to use together with a 3D model

 A hair salon design requires technical and organizational factors that make the project a real challenge.